manuka/structured-elements/README.md

   price: number
 }

-export const FridgeModel: Model<'Fridge'> = () => {
+export const FridgeModel: Model<"Fridge"> = () => {
   return {
     colours: {
-      chassis: 'string',
+      chassis: "string",
       doors: {
-        bottom: 'string',
+        bottom: "string",
-        middle: ['string', undefined],
+        middle: ["string", undefined],
-        top: 'string',
+        top: "string",
       },
     },
     dimensions: {
-      depth: 'number',
+      depth: "number",
-      height: 'number',
+      height: "number",
-      width: 'number',
+      width: "number",
     },
-    id: 'string'
+    id: "string"
-    name: 'string'
+    name: "string"
-    price: 'number'
+    price: "number"
   }
 }
 ```

 ### Primitive

 A primitive type expectation, represented as a string.
-The supported values are `'string'`, `'number'`, `'boolean'`, and `'date'`.
+The supported values are `"string"`, `"number"`, `"boolean"`, and `"date"`.

-If we specify a `'date'`, it will be validated by checking that it's an instance of `Date` and has a valid numeric value for `getTime()`.
+If we specify a `"date"`, it will be validated by checking that it's an instance of `Date` and has a valid numeric value for `getTime()`.

 Other primitive values are validated by calling `typeof` on the subject.